Why Choose Us

 Common Examples of Wrongful Death Cases

-- Car, truck, or motorcycle accidents
+- Car, truck, or Motorcycle Accidents

-- Negligent security, trip and fall, slip and fall, and other premises liability situations
+- Negligent security, trip, and fall, slip and fall, and other premises liability situations

 - Dog bites

-- Pedestrian accidents
+- Pedestrian Accidents

 - Accidents that involve railroads or trains

-- Bicycle accidents
+- Bicycle Accidents

 - Boating accidents

-- Airplane accidents
+- Airplane accidents.

-A deceased person’s spouse or children are legally allowed to pursue compensation after a loved one passes away in a wrongful death situation.
+According to Nevada Law, a deceased person’s spouse or children are legally allowed to pursue compensation after a loved one passes away in a wrongful death situation.
 If the deceased did not have children or a spouse, then their parents may be able to file a claim for damages.

-- Medical costs to care for your loved one before they passed away
+- Medical costs to care for your loved one before they passed away.

-- Loss of income (expected and actual) and any employment-related benefits
+- Loss of income (expected and actual) and any employment-related benefits.

-- Expenses for funeral services and body arrangements
+- Expenses for funeral services and body arrangements.

 - The loss of a relationship with the family member, such as a loss of consortium (for spouses) or the loss of affection and care (in a child-parent situation).

 To explain, if you receive an award of $100,000 for the lawsuit, then the punitive damages that you can receive are limited to three times the amount awarded.
 In situations where compensation is under $100,000, you can receive punitive damages of up to $300,000.

 There are some exemptions in place regarding caps on punitive damages.
 For example, if a driver drinks or does drugs and drives and then causes the death of someone, you may be able to receive punitive damages beyond the $300,000 limit mentioned above.